opendata-swiss/ogd-handbook-wiki/library/glossary.en.md

 #### Machine-readable

 Formats that are machine readable are ones which are able to have their data extracted by computer programs easily.
-PDF documents are not machine readable.
-Computers can display the text nicely, but have great difficulty understanding the context that surrounds the text.
+On the contrary, [PDF files](https://en.wikipedia.org/wiki/Portable_Document_Format) are an example format that is not considered to be machine readable, because while software programs can display the text and layout correctly, they have difficulty understanding the context that surrounds the text, and extracting structured data.

 #### Metadata